Results: *** Waiting for results ***

 A challenging part of this style is that hop flavor and aroma can fade quickly, leaving the beer with only bitterness.
 Try using fresh hops in large amounts for late hop additions and dry hopping.
 For packaging, try to avoid oxygen contact and keep the carbonated beer chilled to maintain hop flavor.

 For malts, the experts urge restraint with the specialty malts in order to keep malt character from overwhelming the hop flavors.
 American pale ales often have 5 to 10% of a medium (40L) or light (30L or less) crystal malt.
 Darker crystal malts will result in an American amber ale style, so this should be avoided or used very sparingly.
 Some recipes call for little to no crystal malt.
-Optional specialty malts are Munich, Vienna, Victory, or Biscuit malt for increasing malt complexity.
+Optional specialty malts are 5% to 20% Munich, Vienna, Victory, or Biscuit malt for increasing malt complexity.
 Some brewers are not enthused about using these toasted malts.
 For example, Strong (2009) feels that Victory, Biscuit, and Special Roast malts are "distracting" and "muddy-flavored" in this style.
-Small amounts of wheat malt or a dextrine malt like Cara-pils are sometimes used to increase head retention.
+Small amounts (up to 3%) of wheat malt or a dextrine malt like Cara-pils are sometimes used to increase head retention.

 American pale ales need a clean, neutral yeast in order to allow the hop qualities to stand out.
 The yeast used in most American pale ales is American Ale, such as White Labs WLP001, Wyeast 1056, or Fermentis US-05.